NHS Eye Examination

 We all know the importance of healthy eyesight whether we are young or old which is why we recommend a regular eye test every two years or sooner dependent on the advice of your Optometrist.
 An eye test not only examines your vision but also provides a vital health check for your eyes and general health.

 The NHS will provide a basic eye test free of charge to certain eligible groups.
-If you do not qualify for an NHS eye test, we can offer you the services of a Private eye examination which costs £40.00.

 You are entitled to a free NHS eye test if you are:

 - Under 16 or under 19 still in full time education

 - Aged 60 or over (from age 60-70 the entitlement is one test every 24 months and over 70 it is one test every 12 months)

 - 40 or over with a first degree relative with glaucoma, or you have been advised by an ophthalmologist that you are at risk of glaucoma

 - Prescribed a complex lens over plus or minus 10 diopters or over 6 diopters of astigmatism